chandron/IMBB-rnaseq-workshop-1day/rstudio-installation.md

 ---

-## Still stuck?
+## 📧 Contact & Support

-Email the Week 2 instructors before Week 2 starts so that they can help with any remaining setup issues.
+If you are encountering any installation issues, contact the Week 2 instructors before Week 2 starts.

 | Name | Email |
 |---|---|